 The BA in Policing provides the foundation and credentials you need to accomplish your goals and stand out from the competition.
 Acquire the edge to prepare you for leadership roles, especially in police organizations that place importance on a commitment to lifelong learning.

 Below are answers to frequently asked questions about Wilfrid Laurier University BA in Policing online programs.
-To speak with an enrolment advisor who can help answer questions over the phone, call us at 888.368.0345
+To speak with an enrolment advisor who can help answer questions by email, email us at MCSadvising@wlu.ca.

 Does the BA in Policing help me become a police officer?

 A Bachelor of Policing is not required to become a police officer in Ontario, but it can help.
+The BAP is only available to current police officers, civilian members of police services, and peace officers, but the Ba in Criminology and Policing is a good pathway for civilians interested in becoming police officers.
 Learn more about the process of becoming a police officer in Toronto.

 How long does it take to complete the BA in Policing program?